How to Keep Your Pet Bird Warm in an Air-Conditioned Home

 Another option is placing a heated perch in your bird's cage.
 We carry the Thermo Perch, which not only keeps your bird warm, but also helps to reduce stress.
 If your bird is feeling cold, all they need to do is step onto it for instant warmth.

-You can also provide your bird with warmth through the Soft Sided Tent or Snuggle Hut.
+You can also provide your bird with warmth through the Soft Sided Tent.
 These fleece-lined tents provide a safe and private place for your bird to rest and receive warmth whenever they want it.

 Lastly, cooked foods can help keep them warm.
 If you're feeling chilled or stressed, a warm home-cooked meal probably makes you feel better, and your bird is the same!
 Providing them with cooked meals might be just what they need.